shidarin/cdl_convert/docs/usage.rst

 .. note::
-    All of these values should be a single string with the exception of the ``desc``, because XML ``cc`` , ``cdl`` , and ``ccc`` can actually have an infinite number of descriptions at different levels, this attribute should be set to a list of tuple value pairs, with one value being the level of XML the description was encountered on (root or lower) and the other being the text of the description.
+    All of these values should be a single string with the exception of the ``desc``, because XML formats can contain an infinite number of ``desc`` elements.
+Desc should be a list, with each entry from the CDL level being it's own string in that list.

 .. warning::
     ``desc`` might move back into it's own protected attribute with a setter